srepmub/tacovr/README.md

 small round platform ~18mm thick, diameter ~29 cm (x2)

+tape to go between axles and gears, and avoid any movement (depending on 3d printer precision)

 # Potential electronics components (ordered by srepmub)

 (as seen in a [dronebot workshop](https://www.youtube.com/watch?v=iY_4YOlpqyI))